The Motes

 Deadmote

 Mined almost to extinction, this mote’s Irai geode is nearly gone.
 It hangs precariously in the air, with large clasts regularly crumbling and falling into the hungry sky.
-The mote itself is barren, composed of grey, lifeless rock.
-Jagged, shattered pieces of slate shoot upward in a halo of broken clast motes, making the entire island dangerous for airships to land upon.
-The Desolate floating island is as hopeless as the aeronauts who are forced down on it.
+The mote itself is barren, composed of gray, lifeless rock.
+Jagged, shattered pieces of slate shoot upward in a halo of broken clast motes, making the entire island dangerous for airships to land on.
+The desolate floating island is as hopeless as the aeronauts who are forced down on it.
 Cursed, blasted, and eager to crumble into dust to join with the barrens below.

 Dustwind Barrens